qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

 In Main properties you can:

-* change the title of the legend.
-It can be made dynamic using the :ref:`data-defined override <data_defined>` setting, useful for example when generating atlas;
+* Change the :guilabel:`Title` of the legend.
+It can be made dynamic using the :ref:`data-defined override <data_defined>` setting, useful for example when generating an atlas;
-* set the :guilabel:`Title alignment` to Left, Center or Right;
-* choose which :guilabel:`Map` item the current legend will refer to;
+* Choose which :guilabel:`Map` item the current legend will refer to.
+  By default, the map over which the legend item is drawn is picked.
+If none, then it falls back to the :ref:`reference map <reference_map>`.

+  .. note:: :ref:`Variables <variables_functions>` of the linked map item
+   (@map_id, @map_scale, @map_extent...) are also accessible from data-defined
+   properties of the legend.

-* wrap the text of the legend on a given character: each time the character appears, it's replaced by a line break;
+* Wrap the text of the legend on a given character: each time the character appears, it's replaced with a line break;
+* Set the symbols and text placement in the legend: the :guilabel:`Arrangement` can be :guilabel:`Symbols on left` or :guilabel:`Symbols on right`.
+The default value depends on the locale in use (right-to-left based or not).
-* use |checkbox| :guilabel:`Resize to fit contents` to control whether or not a legend should be automatically resized to fit its contents.
+* Use |checkbox| :guilabel:`Resize to fit contents` to control whether or not a legend should be automatically resized to fit its contents.
 If unchecked, then the legend will never resize and instead just stick to whatever size the user has set.
 Any content which doesn't fit the size